Frequently asked questions

 Why Cybersecurity?

 Over the past six years, the number of cybersecurity jobs has risen by 94%.
 If you are interested in a career that is constantly evolving and changing, this is the time to start a career as a cybersecurity professional.
 There are many jobs in cybersecurity that can offer career growth opportunities.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+Cyberseek reports that there are almost 500,000 job positions.
 In the Tampa / St.Petersburg / Clearwater job market, for instance, there are over 6,000 job openings.
 These numbers indicate that cybersecurity professionals must always be in demand.

 What gets you a job faster in cybersecurity-a degree or certifications

-You can demonstrate that you have the skill an employer is looking for by getting the right certification.
+The right certification demonstrates that you have a specific skill the employer wants.
 You must also meet a legal requirement (see above).
-This is why 70% of cybersecurity workers believe that certifications are essential for their professional development. only 10% said a bachelor’s degree and 5% said a master’s degree.
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training. only 10% said a bachelor’s degree and 5% said a master’s degree.

 How Much Can I Make In A Cybersecurity Career?

-On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
+The average salary of cybersecurity professionals was $112974 in the United States on February 20, 2021.
+The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions have lower salaries, but offer great opportunities for advancement and increased responsibility.

 How can I finish the training in just five weeks?